If you want to show up in Google search results – and show up high enough to get traffic – then you need to care about

 Most Google searches clock in at under a minute.
 That’s less than 60 seconds spent considering the search results before settling on a firm to call.

 The page that ranks 1st organically (we’ll get to that shortly) is up to 35 times more likely to get a click than the page that ranks 10th.

 In fact, data for April 2021 shows that first position has an average click-through-rate (CTR) of anywhere between 31.17% (desktop) and 25.68% (mobile).
 CTR measures how many people see your ad online versus how many actually click it.

-When you run a law firm, you should absolutely care about attorney SEO and how your website ranks.
-Your competitors – and the companies doing the best SEO for law firms – certainly will.
+When you run a law firm, you should absolutely care about SEO and how your website ranks.
+Your competitors – and the companies doing the best SEO marketing for law firms – certainly will.